Any good tips for scanning Golf Tags on the course?

 b

-bob posted almost 8 years ago
+bob posted over 8 years ago

 I have attached my phone to the golf cart on the top strap works great , the only downfall is you can't go on the tee with your golf cart so I use my watch off the tee.